fullpipe/recode/README.md

         log.Fatal(err)
     }

-    log.Println(mnemonic) // my more fun my my more words my more ...
+    log.Println(mnemonic) // have words words to more to have ...

     // Decode the mnemonic back to byte data decoded, err := rec.Decode(mnemonic)